Jeremy-xuan/SocraticNovel/README_EN.md

 This project didn't appear from nothing.
 It stands on the shoulders of two people:

 - **Socratic × AI Role-Play Teaching Method** — From [Wu Lemin (吴乐旻)](https://www.zhihu.com/people/wulemin)'s [article](https://zhuanlan.zhihu.com/p/2012398047620014256) introducing this learning approach.
 Using AI to role-play as a teacher and teach through Socratic questioning — this core idea came from him.
-- **Light Novel Narrative Layer Design** — From [@AvalonSkyAfar](https://github.com/AvalonSkyAfar)'s original system (AnimaTutor / 幽鬼 Learning Protocol).
+- **Light Novel Narrative Layer Design** — From [@AvalonSkyAfar](https://github.com/AvalonSkyAfar)'s original system (幽鬼 Learning Protocol / AnimaTutor, built upon it).
 Fusing literary narrative, character emotional arcs, and multi-dimensional character design into AI teaching — this creative vision came from him.

-What I did was reverse-engineer their ideas, abstract the architecture, and iterate on the design — distilling it into a reusable open-source framework.
+What I did was merely some modest work — reverse-engineering their ideas, abstracting the architecture, and iterating on the design.
+We distilled it into a reusable open-source framework, for everyone who loves it.

 ### License